 8. There are two foreign countries within Switzerland’s borders

-Well, not entire countries, but there are some real tiny parts of other countries (known as enclaves) located inside Switzerland.
+Well, not entire countries, but there are some really tiny parts of other countries (known as enclaves) located inside Switzerland.
 One is Busingen, and it’s German; it’s just under three square miles.
-Then there’s Campioni d’Italia, less than a kilometer from Italy – it’s just over a square mile in area.
+Then there’s Campioni d’Italia, less than a kilometer from Italy – it’s just over a square mile in area

 9. Switzerland isn’t in the European Union and doesn’t want to be

 Yup, this is one of those interesting facts about Switzerland you may already know.
 Switzerland is in what’s called the Schengen Area, but they’re not in the EU.
 Like someone who just won’t accept your Facebook friend request, they keep refusing invitations to join the EU.